 Archive for the Dog Bites and Animal Attacks Category

-Posted by: Barbara in Disability, Disease Claims, Dog Bites and Animal Attacks, Insurance Coverage, Job Accidents, Medical Information, preparing for Court, Security, Slip and Fall Accidents, Social Security, Workers Compensation
+Posted by: Barbara in Auto Accidents, Bicycle Accidents, Defective Products, Disease Claims, Dog Bites and Animal Attacks, Injured Athletes, Job Accidents, Medical Information, Negligence Cases, Premises liability, preparing for Court, Slip and Fall Accidents, Taking Care of Family, Working with Doctors

 Tall dogs, fuzzy dogs, dogs that fit into purses and all of them are called man’s best friend.
 Fortunately, that is true of most house dogs, but sometimes we are sadly reminded that dogs are animals and are not rational.
 For this reason insurance companies are charging higher rates to cover dogs or just not covering some breeds.
 The cost of coverage has gone up about 6.4 percent and dog incidents cover about 25% of home owner claims it is a substantial consideration for insurance companies.
 This is why many of them are not even covering certain breeds (rottweilers, dobermans, pittbulls, etc…) and dropping coverage on animals if they have any history of violence.
 One reason for the change in insurance practices is medical costs have risen and dog attacks can cause both physical and mental wounds which the victim should seek medical help them heal.